Skip to main content

 🔲

-Go to TASS.web Payroll HRM > Payroll > Setup Information > Superannuation Funds.
+Go to TASS.web Payroll HRM > Payroll > Setup Information > Superannuation Funds, and select the ‘Super Funds’ tab.

-• On the ‘Super Funds’ tab, select ‘Components’ for any superfund.
+• Select ‘Components’ for any superfund.
 Click ‘Print’, select ‘Print All Funds’ and ‘GO’ to generate 'Super Fund Components Listing'.

-• In the listing, ensure any ‘SGC’ and ‘Salary Sacrifice’ Component Values are set to $0.00 for each fund.
+• In the listing, ensure any ‘SG Contributions’ and ‘Salary Sacrifice’ components are set to $0.00 for each fund.

-• If any ‘SGC’ or ‘Salary Sacrifice’ Component Values are greater than $0.00, they should be updated.
+• If any ‘SG Contributions’ or ‘Salary Sacrifice’ components are greater than $0.00, they should be updated.
 To do this, click ‘Components' on the ‘Super Funds’ tab, then ‘Edit', change the ‘Component Value’ field to '$0.00’, then 'Save’.

 Go to TASS.web Payroll HRM > Payroll > Setup Information > Superannuation Funds, and select the ‘Super Parameters’ tab.